 Their job is to prevent water from entering your canoe when you go over a big wave.
 As the water splashes over the gunwales, it hits to inflated bags and doesn’t go into the canoe.

-If you find water is getting into your canoe, especially at the bow, consider getting an air bag.
-I’ve always used these the NRS Flotation Bag and can recommend it as being one of the most useful canoe equipment to take along with you.
+If you find water is getting into your canoe, especially at the bow, consider getting an airbag.
+I’ve always used the NRS Canoe Flotation Bag and can recommend it as being one of the most useful canoe equipment to take along with you.

 Call me old fashioned, but I am absolutely obsessed with Tilley Hats.
 My dad and my grandpa always wore them, and I’ve since taken one from them and made it my canoeing hat.